-The David M. Robinson Memorial Collection of Greek and Roman antiquities, housed in the University Museums, is available to students for study and research.
+The David M. Robinson Memorial Collection of Greek and Roman Antiquities, housed in the University Museum, is available to students for study and research.
 In addition to the extensive collection of Greek vases of all periods, Greek and Roman sculpture, bronzes, terracottas, inscriptions, coins, lamps, and household objects, there are collections of potsherds dating from the Neolithic Age to the Late Roman Empire.
 In all, there are more than 2,000 objects in the collection and many need further study.
 Students are encouraged to make use of these collections in their classwork and research.
 The Robinson Memorial Collection is considered to be the best of its kind in the South.

 The Robinson Collection came to the University in part through the bequests and gifts of Professor Robinson and his widow Helen Tudor Robinson, but the bulk of the collection was purchased from the estate of Mrs. Robinson and given to the University by Mr. and Mrs. Frank Peddle of Oxford whose generous gifts continue to make them two of the University’s major benefactors.